Throughout the years of running all different types of online businesses I’ve made quite a few mistakes.

 #1 Not Focusing on Building Assets Soon Enough

-One of the biggest issues with the online marketing world is the barrier to entry is so low.
-I’m mean really low, you can get a new business up and running for almost nothing these days.
+One of the biggest issues with the online marketing world is that the barrier to entry is so low.
+I’m mean, really low.
+You can get a new business up and running for almost nothing these days.
 Even the tech barrier is incredibly lower since when I first started.

-Now that has it’s pros and cons one of which is distraction, which I’ll get to in a minute.
+Now that has it’s pros and cons–one of which is distraction (but I’ll get to that in a minute).

 The other major thing this leads to is a lack of treating your business like a real business.

-What I mean is real businesses focus on building assets.
+What I mean is real business that has a focus on building assets.

 – Email lists